gpedote/fateca/README.md

 FATECA
 ========

-FATECA is a library collection manager build uppon [CakePHP](http://www.cakephp.org) and based on the needs of [Fatec Itapetininga](http://fatecitapetininga.edu.br).
+FATECA is a library collection manager built uppon [CakePHP](http://www.cakephp.org) and based on the needs of [Fatec Itapetininga](http://fatecitapetininga.edu.br).

 **Still in development**